kbelltree/fetch-api-practice/README.md

 - **Search Function and .catch**<br>
     Add a search box and incorporate error handling with `.catch`.
 Note a specific case: when no image is found by the search term, Giphy returns a <u>status 200</u> with an <u>empty array</u>; this won't trigger `.catch` as an error.
 Adjust the implementation to handle this scenario as an error, displaying an appropriate message or image to users.

+### Second Phase (Refactor with async and await):

+- **async and await**
+    Refactor the existing `fetch` and `.then` functionality using `async` and `await` to make the asynchronous code more readable and easier to manage.
+This involves modifying function declarations to async and replacing .then with await for handling promises.

 Note: <br>
-Because the API key should be kept private, it is omitted from the final repository.
+- Because the API key should be kept private, it is omitted from the final repository.
 Instead, a separate module that retrieves the API key has been created.
+- The second phase of the project has been developed in a separate branch named `asyncAwait`.

 ## Built With